 There is an irregular, infra-umbilical, anterior abdominal wall lesion ( 19 x 15 x 11 mm ) in relation to previsous LSCS scar.
 It is in deeper part of subcutaenous fat plane; abutting anterior surface of rectus abdominis.
 The lesion is hypoechoic without calcification / cystic changes.
 Lesion is not compressible.
 There are few flow signals in peri-pheral part of the lesion.

-Patient with previous LSCS presented with complaint of dysmenorrhoea.
+Patient with previous LSCS presented with complaint of dysmenorrhea.
 Ultrasound shows an anterior abdominal wall lesion in vicinity of LSCS scar.
-Ultrasound findings with clinical background favour scar endometriosis.
+Ultrasound findings with clinical background favor scar endometriosis.

 Surgical excision of lesion was done.
 Histopatholgy revealed scar endometriosis.
 Free margins were noted in histopathology sample.